Schliessen Sie sich den Besten an

 - Use out-of-box email templates and a custom object to keep dynamic WhatsApp templates, which can be triggered automatically at the defined customer journey milestones.
 These structures mainstream communication and return precious time for service representatives to focus on building customer relationships.

 - After implementing the communication channels through Salesforce, defining the specific stages where we would like to collect customer feedback will be a breeze.
 Using Salesforce Surveys, we can quickly generate great surveys which could be automatically sent out when there is a specific case closed, an opportunity stage has changed, or even when there is secure communication through WhatsApp, which will allow Jonathan and his team to collect feedback at the right time and further understand the segmented areas of improvement.

 Phase 4: Feedback & Support

 As with every implementation, it takes time to analyze the results of our work, including direct & indirect operations.
 We have provided direct support to AppWay for two months as part of our hyper-care methodology, allowing us and our customers to fine-tune their solution.
 The following key metrics were achieved:

 - 25% increased capacity of team members on personal communication

 - 30% increase in customer retention due to a simple and blazing-fast overview of customer communication and the highlight of live status

 - 80% faster strategic & data-based decisions with reports on customer communication

 - 12% increase in customer engagement via WhatsApp & measurable response to surveys

-Are you interested in how Salesforce can help optimize your sales processes or want to discuss potential opportunities with our Salesforce business consultants?
-Contact us by clicking the button below or call us on our phone number.
+Are you interested in how Salesforce can help optimize your sales processes, or do you want to discuss potential opportunities with our Salesforce business consultants?
+Contact us by clicking the button below or call us at our phone number.